kubernetes-sigs/external-dns/docs/faq.md

 entrypoint   frontend.example.org,backend.example.org   35.186.250.78   80        1m
 ```

-But there's nothing that actually makes clients resolve those hostnames with the Ingress' IP address.
+But there's nothing that actually makes clients resolve those hostnames to the Ingress' IP address.
 Again, you normally have to register each entry with your DNS provider.
 Only if you're lucky can you use a wildcard, like in the example above.

 EnternalDNS can solve this for you as well.